 Chair’s Introduction

-The Board recognises that strong corporate governance is an essential foundation for a sustainable organisation.
-On behalf of the Board, I am pleased to present our Corporate Governance Report for the year ended 30 June 2023 in the context of the UK Corporate Governance Code 2018 (‘the Code’), our chosen corporate governance framework.
-The Board believes that, with high standards of corporate governance, shareholder engagement and engagement with other stakeholders are critical to the success of our strategy outlined in the Strategic Report section of the Annual Report for the year ended 30 June 2023, and to delivering long-term, sustainable shareholder value.
+On behalf of the Board, I am pleased to present our Corporate Governance Report for the year ended 30 June 2024 in the context of the UK Corporate Governance Code 2018 (‘the Code’), our chosen corporate governance framework.
+The Board believes that, with high standards of corporate governance, including shareholder engagement and engagement with other stakeholders, are critical to the success of our strategy. outlined in the Operational Review section of our 2024 Annual Report, and to delivering long-term, sustainable shareholder value.

 Purpose, Values and Culture

-Our Purpose is to transform the business of healthcare through the profound impact our solutions deliver, enabling our customers to provide quality care to their communities.
-Supporting our customers, and the phenomenal work they do, continues to be our top priority and this ethos is evident throughout The Craneware Group.
+Our Purpose is to help transform the business of healthcare through the profound impact our solutions deliver, enabling our customers to provide quality care to their communities.
+We continue to demonstrate that The Craneware Group is uniquely placed with our independent standing in our end market, and with our solutions across healthcare finance and 340B continuum, to support US healthcare providers in their mission to serve their communities.
+Supporting our customers, and the phenomenal work they do for their communities, continues to be our top priority and this ethos is evident throughout The Craneware Group.

-Supporting our Purpose is The Craneware Group’s Framework consisting of our core values of: be authentic; demonstrate integrity; provide excellent service; work hard to the highest quality; enjoy the challenge.
-This is described further in the Environmental, Social and Governance (ESG) Statement within our 2023 Annual Report.
+Supporting our Purpose is our Framework consisting of our core values which are described further in the Environmental, Social and Governance (ESG) Statement within our 2024 Annual Report.
 The Board continues to monitor how the Purpose, vision, strategy and values align to the Group’s culture.

 Section 172 and Stakeholder Engagement